Posts

 * Proof that the operator has sufficient finances to fund the operation,

-• The operator has sufficient ground infrastructure, or arrangements for the supply of sufficient infrastructure, to support its operations into the aerodromes requested.
+• The operator has sufficient ground infrastructure, or arrangements for the supply of sufficient infrastructure, to support its operations at the aerodromes requested.

 Further reading on this topic: